 You let Claude Code run an autonomous task overnight; in the morning, 12 files are mangled, the new feature isn’t done, and the old one is broken.
 The most dangerous moment: you decide to “undo everything” — and a misplaced git checkout . or git reset --hard throws away the bits that were actually salvageable.

-This guide lays out six rollback commands ordered by scope (“smallest undo first”), with side-by-side syntax and a table of “what gets undone, what survives.”
-Finally it shows how git reflog can rescue work from up to 90 days ago — even after a reset --hard you thought was final.
+This guide lays out six rollback situations ordered by scope (“smallest undo first”), with side-by-side syntax and a table of “what gets undone, what survives.”
+It then shows how git reflog rescues work after a reset --hard, --amend, or rebase you thought was final — with the one detail most guides get wrong: a lost commit is only safe for 30 days by default (gc.reflogExpireUnreachable), not 90, and a single git gc --prune=now can erase it sooner.
+Recover first, relax later.

 Common causes